EragonJ/Trip.js/README.md

 ![Trip.js](https://raw.github.com/EragonJ/Trip.js/master/public/img/logo-tiny.png "Trip.js")

-Trip.js is a jQuery plugin that can help you customize a tutorial trip easily with more flexibilities.
+Trip.js is a plugin that can help you customize a tutorial trip easily with more flexibilities.
 Right now Trip.js support lots of useful stuffs like **keyboard binding**, **animations**, **changing themes** ... etc. If you want to highly customize your own tutorial trip, then Trip.js is definitely worth to give it a try !

 ## Browser support